 I Want a Big Diamond!

-When it comes to diamonds, quality should always take precedent over carat weight and size.
-However, if you want to maximise upon the appearance of a three-carat diamond ring, there are a few tips which will help you find a knockout:
+When it comes to diamonds, quality should always take precedence over carat weight and size.
+However, if you want to maximize upon the appearance of a three-carat diamond ring, there are a few tips that will help you find a knockout:

 • Consider a different shape.
 If size is what really matters, you may consider straying from the traditional round brilliant and princess cuts.
 Marquise, pear and oval shaped diamonds all have larger surface areas which makes them appear bigger.